Steve Wilson (jazz musician): Biography

 In May 2007, he performed as a soloist for Queen Elizabeth II and Prince Philip during the Jamestown, Virginia quadricentennial.
 Wilson is on the faculty at the Manhattan School of Music, City College of New York, State University of New York at Purchase, and Columbia University.
 He has been an artist-in-residence at the University of North Carolina, Hamilton College, Old Dominion University, and with the CITYFOLK arts program in Dayton, Ohio.

 A septet formed that year in honor of the imminent 70th anniversary of Blue Note Records.
 The group recorded an album in 2008, entitled Mosaic, which was released in 2009 on Blue Note/EMI, and toured the United States in promotion of the album from January until April 2009.
 The group plays the music of Blue Note Records from various artists, with arrangements by members of the band and Renee Rosnes.

 In 2010, Wilson celebrated his 50th birthday at Jazz Standard in New York City.
 He led six bands in six nights, with jazz musicians that included Karrin Allyson, Bruce Barth, Adam Cruz, Carla Cook, Ed Howard, Lewis Nash, Ugonna Okegwo, Jeff "Tain" Watts, Freddie Hendrix, Christian McBride, Mulgrew Miller, Linda Oh, Geoffrey Keezer, and John Wikan.
 One special feature was the inclusion of a string section to play music from Bird with Strings.
 It was composed of Diane Monroe, Nardo Poy, Joyce Hammann, Chern Hwei, and Troy Stuart.
 The Wall Street Journal wrote a full-length feature article.

-In 2017, Wilson released a vinyl LP titled Sit Back, Relax & Unwind which was recorded, mixed and mastered exclusively with analog technology.
-The band on the album was Ray Angry, Ben Williams and Willie Jones III and it was released by JMI Recordings.
+In 2017, Wilson released a vinyl LP titled Sit Back, Relax & Unwind which was recorded, mixed and mastered with analog technology (live to analog tape) by J.M.I.
+Recordings.
+The band on the album was Ray Angry, Ben Williams and Willie Jones III.